pankaj073/csharp_hfdp/README.md

 	Loosely coupled designs allow us to build flexible OO systems that can handle changes Because they minimize the interdependency between objects

+5. Classes should be open for extension, but closed for modification.

 ### Benefits of Patterns
 * Shared pattern vocabularies are POWERFUL.